Ibuprofen/wired_sculpt/README.md

-# wired_sculpt
+## RP2040 Wired Microsoft Sculpt Keyboard

-An RP2040 based pcb for the Microsoft Sculpt keyboard
+An RP2040 based replacement pcb for the Microsoft Sculpt keyboard.

+For QMK Firmware source and setup, [See firmware](./firmware)

+KiCad files, instructions, documentation to be added.